-- High throughput LC-MS/MS method for 14 mycotoxins was developed, and could be applied to the quantification of these compounds in beers. - Carry over of fumonisins was eliminated by using both the needle's inner and outer rinse method with effective rinse solvent. - Results from these experiments indicate that the health risk to consumers posed by intake mycotoxins in commercial beers is relatively low.
+- High throughput LC-MS/MS method for 14 mycotoxins was developed, and could be applied to the quantification of these compounds in beers. - Carry over of fumonisins was eliminated by using both the needle's inner and outer rinse method with effective rinse solvent. - Result of mycotoxin analysis in beer samples indicates that the health risk to consumers posed by intake mycotoxins in commercial beers is relatively low.